-- IF YOU 18 19 20 21 22 23 24 25 SSI Medicaid - Young Adult (YA) must meet Social Security Administration standards as a disabled adult.
-Were adopted from Out of Home Care at age 16 or 17 with 6 Months in Licensed Foster Care in the custody of Florida DCF Prior to processing a Medicaid closure at age 18, CBC must assess if the young adult is eligible.
-If eligible, CBC must communicate with CIC to ensure coverage continues.
+IF YOU 18 19 20 21 22 23 24 25 SSI Medicaid - Yo oung Adult (YA) must n meet Social Securit y Administration star dards as a disa abled adult.
+500 Were adopted from Out of Home Care at age 16 or 17 with 6 Months in Licensed Foster Care in the custody of Florida DCF Prior to processing a Medicaid closure at age 18, Lead Agency must assess if the young adult is eligible.
+If eligible, Lead Agency must communicate with CIC to ensure coverage continues.
 YA/Adoptive parent(s) are responsible for selecting a health plan provider.
 The YA is responsible for establishing a source of health care insurance.
-Initial Adoption Assistance Agreement executed at age 16 or 17 and enrolled in Extension of Maintenance Adoption Subsidy (EMAS) program YA remains eligible for CIC Medicaid while residing in Florida.
+Initial Adoption Assistance Agreement executed at age 16 or 17 and enrolled in Extension of Maintenance Adoption Subsidy program YA remains eligible for CIC Medicaid while residing in Florida.
 YA/Adoptive parent(s) are responsible for choosing health plan provider.
-CBC is responsible for managing account through FSFN ICAMA procedures apply when an IV-E Eligible young adult resides in a state other than Florida.
+Lead Agency is responsible for managing account through FSFN.
+ICAMA procedures apply when an IV-E Eligible young adult resides in a state other than Florida.
 The YA is responsible for establishing a source of health care insurance.
-Achieved Permanent Guardianship from Out of Home Care at age 16 or 17 with 6 Months in Licensed Foster Care in Florida DCF Prior to processing a Medicaid closure at age 18, CBC must assess if the young adult is eligible.
-If eligible, CBC must communicate with CIC to ensure coverage continues.
+Achieved Permanent Guardianship from Out of Home Care at age 16 or 17 with 6 Months in Licensed Foster Care in Florida DCF Prior to processing a Medicaid closure at age 18, lead agency must assess if the young adult is eligible.
+If eligible, Lead Agency must communicate with CIC to ensure coverage continues.
 YA/Guardian(s) are responsible for selecting a health plan provider.
 The YA is responsible for establishing a source of health care insurance.
-Initial Guardianship Assistance Agreement executed at age 16 or 17 and enrolled in Extension of Guardianship Assistance Program (EGAP) YA remains eligible for CIC Medicaid while residing in Florida.
+Initial Guardianship Assistance Agreement executed at age 16 or 17 and enrolled in Extension of Guardianship Assistance Program YA remains eligible for CIC Medicaid while residing in Florida.
 YA/Guardian(s) are responsible for choosing health plan provider.
-CBC is responsible for managing account through FSFN ICAMA procedures apply when an IV-E Eligible young adult resides in a state other than Florida.
+Lead Agency is responsible for managing account through ESFN ICAMA procedures apply when an IV-E Eligible young adult resides in a state other than Florida.
 The YA is responsible for establishing a source of health care insurance.
-Turned 18 in out-of- home care and in the legal custody of a caregiver under Florida's jurisdiction General Medicaid Coverage through the Affordable Care Act (ACA) YA is responsible for completing a Medicaid application with Access Florida answering "Yes" to the Former Foster Care question.
+Turned 18 in non- licensed, out-of-home care under Florida's jurisdiction or turned 18 under the jurisdiction of any other State General Medicaid Coverage through the Affordable Care Act (ACA) and Substance Use-Disorder Prevention that Promotes Opioid Recovery and Treatment (SUPPORT) Act YA is responsible for completing a Medicaid application with Access Florida answering "Yes" to the Former Foster Care question.
 YA is responsible for choosing a managed care plan after case is authorized and for managing account.
-Turned 18 in out-of- home care and in the legal custody of Florida Department of Children & Families (DCF) YA remains eligible for Child in Care (CIC) Medicaid (additional criteria must be met).
+Turned 18 in licensed out-of-home care under Florida jurisdiction YA remains eligible for Child in Care (CIC) Medicaid (additional criteria must be met).
 YA may choose health plan provider.
-Community Based Care (CBC) agency is responsible for managing account through FSFN and assisting young adult with selecting provider.
-General Medicaid Coverage through the ACA YA is responsible for completing a Medicaid application with Access Florida answering "Yes" to the Former Foster Care question.
+Lead Agency is responsible for managing account through FSFN and assisting young adult with selecting provider.
+Coverage through ACA/SUPPORT YA is responsible for completing a Medicaid application with Access Florida answering "Yes" to the Former Foster Care question.
 YA is responsible for choosing a health plan provider after case is authorized and for managing account.